swan-io/srp/README.md

 // Send `clientSession.proof` to the server
 ```

-**4** - The server is also ready to derive the shared strong session key, and can verify that the client has the same key using the provided proof.
+**4** - The server is also ready to derive the shared strong session key and can verify that the client has the same key using the provided proof.

 ```ts
 import { createSRPServer } from "@swan-io/srp";